Updated: Jun 7

 4. The climate

 Winter temperatures in South America can be cold the further south of the Equator the tourist travels.
-Summer is punctuated by high temperatures and short rainstorms.
-The months of March and april yield pleasantly warm temperatures that are not oppressively hot.
+High temperatures and short rainstorms punctuate summer.
+The months of March and April yield pleasantly warm temperatures that are not oppressively hot.
 They are the best time to visit South America Wine Country.